Tellenn/SwansApp/README.md

 - Refactor barComponent for custom color
 - Create a GM page

+### V3
+ - Prospect for a generic table component with custom number of row and name

 If you have any request or bug, do not hesitate to create a github issue !